ISO 45001 vs PDPA

 Why Organizations Use It

-- Mandatory for Singapore operations to avoid fines up to SGD 1M or 10% global revenue.
+- Mandatory for Singapore operations to avoid fines up to SGD 1M or 10% of annual local turnover, whichever is higher.

 - Enhances trust, enables data-driven innovation, mitigates breach risks.